Martha Few, Department of History, Penn State University

 Martha Few, Women Who Live Evil Lives: Gender, Religion, and the Politics of Power in Colonial Guatemala (University of Texas Press, 2002).

-Research: Selected Articles and Book Chapters
+Research: Selected Journal Articles

-• "The Lives and Deaths of Caged Birds: Transatlantic Voyages of Wild Creatures from the Americas to Spain, 1740s–1790s," in press and forthcoming in Ethnohistory, vol 67, no 3 (August 2020).
+•"The Lives and Deaths of Caged Birds: Transatlantic Voyages of Wild Creatures from the Americas to Spain, 1740s–1790s," in press and forthcoming in Ethnohistory, 67:1 (July 2020), 481-501.

 • "Early Modern Insects and Indigenous Mesoamerica," Sixteenth Century Journal: The Journal of Early Modern Studies L:1, special issue 50th Anniversary Edition "Taking the Temperature of Early Modern Studies,” (Spring 2020), 156-162.